mstfklc/mstfklc/README.md

 Backend Developer
 -----------------

-I am a 4th year student at Selçuk University Computer Engineering and I have been gaining experience in Rest API development for the last 2 years.
+I am a graduate of Selçuk University Computer Engineering and I have been gaining experience in Rest API development for the last 2.5 years.
 During this time, I honed my skills in the design, development and maintenance of APIs.
-With my education in computer engineering, I constantly increase my skills in putting my theoretical knowledge into practice, producing projects and developing APIs in accordance with industry standards.
-I continue to learn and develop by combining the knowledge I have acquired during both the training and application phases.
+With my computer engineering education, I constantly increase my skills in putting my theoretical knowledge into practice, producing projects and developing APIs in accordance with industry standards.
+I continue to learn and develop by combining the knowledge I have acquired both during the training and application phases.

 * 🌍 I'm based in Bursa, Turkey
 * 👀 I’m interested in web development